SeanMcP/rdng/src/content/resources/target-the-problem.md

 ---

-A tool for parents and teachers to understand the problems a a child may be having with reading and target what you can do to help.
+A tool for parents and teachers to understand the problems a child may be having with reading and target what you can do to help.

 Click below to learn about areas where kids often have reading difficulties.